ardentperf/cnpg-playground/lab/EXERCISES.md

 ### Playground Architecture

-The playground uses kind to run two Kubernetes clusters locally (named "EU" and "US") with the CloudNativePG operator installed in both.
+The playground uses [KIND](https://kind.sigs.k8s.io/) to run two Kubernetes clusters locally (named "EU" and "US") with the CloudNativePG operator installed in both.
 It provisions a primary PostgreSQL cluster (`pg-eu`) and a replica cluster (`pg-us`).
 It also provisions per‑region S3‑compatible object stores (MinIO) for backups and archiving.
 Demo manifests and jobs (including Jepsen) run inside the cluster to generate load and exercise failover and data‑safety features.

 ![CNPG Playground Architecture](../images/cnpg-playground-architecture.png)